sirius2k/spring-boot-dygraph-demo/readme.md

 $ mvn spring-boot:run
 ```

-You can see graph page on your browser http://localhost:8080
+You can see graph page on your browser http://localhost:8080.
+Also, you can access to h2 database with http://localhost:8080/h2

 ## Contributors
 Park, KyoungWook (Kevin) / sirius00@paran.com